Near-Optimal Deployment Efficiency in Reward-Free Reinforcement Learning with Linear Function Approximation: Extended related works

 \textbf{Batched bandits and RL.} In batched bandits problems, the agent decides a sequence of arms and observes the reward of each arm after all arms in that sequence are pulled.
 More formally, at the beginning of each batch, the agent decides a list of arms to be pulled.
 Afterwards, a list of (arm,reward) pairs is given to the agent.
 Then the agent decides about the next batch \citep{esfandiari2021regret}.
 The batch sizes could be chosen non-adaptively or adaptively.
 In a non-adaptive algorithm, the batch sizes should be decided before the algorithm starts, while in an adaptive algorithm, the batch sizes may depend on the previous observations.
 Under multi-armed bandits with $A$ arms and $T$ episodes, \citet{cesa2013online} designed an algorithm with $\widetilde{O}(\sqrt{AT})$ regret using $O(\log\log T)$ batches. \citet{perchet2016batched} proved a regret lower bound of $\Omega(T^{\frac{1}{1-2^{1-M}}})$ for algorithms within $M$ batches under $2$-armed bandits setting, which means $\Omega(\log\log T)$ batches are necessary for a regret bound of $\widetilde{O}(\sqrt{T})$.
 The result is generalized to $K$-armed bandits by \citet{gao2019batched}.
 Under stochastic linear bandits, \citet{han2020sequential} designed an algorithm that has regret bound $\widetilde{O}(\sqrt{T})$ while running in $O(\log\log T)$ batches. \citet{ruan2021linear} improved this result by using weaker assumptions.
 For batched RL setting, \citet{qiao2022sample} showed that their algorithm uses the optimal $O(H+\log\log T)$ batches to achieve the optimal $\widetilde{O}(\sqrt{T})$ regret.
+Recently, the regret bound and computational efficiency is improved by \citet{zhang2022near} through incorporating the idea of optimal experimental design.
 The deployment efficient algorithms for pure exploration by \citet{huang2021towards} also satisfy the definition of batched RL.